hamza3256/Micromorpher/docs/TheAnswerDemo.md

 ## Use _The Answer_

 1. Type in a question and hit _Ask!_.
 The answer may take a while to appear (on some machines, it may take 5 minutes or more).
-Why is that?
+Can you explain why it does not return instantly?

 ## Examine the Front End Application

-Change to _The Answer_ front end home directory `~/gitrepos/ExchangeCurrency/src/react-the-answer`.

-Open the files `app/index.jsx`, `app/containers/answer.jsx` and `app/components/answer.jsx`.
-Do you understand the architecture of the application?
+From within `atom`, open the files `src/react-the-answer/app/index.jsx`, `src/react-the-answer/app/containers/answer.jsx` and `src/react-the-answer/app/components/answer.jsx`.

+1. Do you understand the architecture of the front end application?
 Would you architect it that way?
+If not, how would you build the application?
-Why does the application use an event to get _The Answer_?
+2. Why does the application use an event to get _The Answer_?